Abdominoperineal resection (AP resection) is a procedure to remove your rectum, anal canal and lower bowel.

-Patients with severe bowel diseases such as colon cancer or ulcerative colitis may need to have their large intestine (colon and rectum) removed.
+If you have severe a bowel disease such as colon cancer or ulcerative colitis, you may need to have your large intestine (colon and rectum) removed.
 An Ileal pouch (or J pouch) procedure will help restore more normal control and passing of stool.

 An ileostomy is a surgical procedure to connect your small intestine to an opening in your abdomen called a stoma.

 Rectal prolapse occurs when part or your entire rectum (last part of your colon where stool is stored) falls out of your anus (back passage).

 During this procedure, haemorrhoids are stapled to the inside of the rectum to reduce their blood supply and allow them to shrink.